dbeaver/cloudbeaver-deploy/AWS/ecs-fargate/README.md

    - Ensure that the `alb_certificate_Identifier` variable contains the ID from [AWS Certificate Manager](#importing-an-ssl-certificate-in-aws) corresponding to your domain specified in `CLOUDBEAVER_PUBLIC_URL`.
    - You can customize the deployment version by updating the `cloudbeaver_version` environment variable.
 The default version is `24.1.0`.

-5. Run `terraform init` and then `terraform apply` in `ecs-fargate` directory to create the ECS cluster and complete the deployment.
+6. Run `terraform init` and then `terraform apply` in `ecs-fargate` directory to create the ECS cluster and complete the deployment.

-6. Cluster destruction is performed in reverse order:
+7. Cluster destruction is performed in reverse order:
     - Run `terraform destroy` in `ecs-fargate` directory to destroy ECS cluster.

 ### Importing an SSL Certificate in AWS

+   **Note:** SSL Certificates are digital documents that ensure secure communication between a web server and a user's browser.
+They encrypt data to prevent interception and verify the authenticity of a website.
+You can obtain SSL certificates from Certificate Authorities (CAs) like Let's Encrypt, DigiCert, and Comodo.

    1. Open your web browser and log in to the AWS (Amazon Web Services) Console.